troglobit/mg/README.md

 -------------------

-This project has been extensively tested on Debian GNU/Linux, Ubuntu, Alpine Linux, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, macOS, as well as a few embedded Linux systems.
+This project has been extensively tested on Debian GNU/Linux, Ubuntu, Alpine Linux, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, macOS, Cygwin, as well as a few embedded Linux systems.

 > **Note**: the official [portable Mg][] project, used by Debian and
 > other GNU/Linux distributions, is maintained by Han Boetes.
 Unlike